words, the useless

 “In art as in music what is essential is no longer in forms and matters, nor in themes, but in forces, densities, intensities.”
 Gilles Deleuze

-Acrylic paint is both medium and motive in my work.
+Acrylic paint is both medium and motive in many of works.
 Loaded onto boards in thick impasto and sculptural in its three-dimensionality, the paint is pushed, bunched, stretched - its materiality made evident while the colours both flow serenely and clash vividly and noisily.
 There is noise as well as music coming from each of the images.

 I have fun working with thick layers of multicolour paint.
 I build up animated surfaces, continually overlaying one decision with another in the search for balance – until a painting ‘works’.
 Although I generally have an initial idea what I want a painting to look like, it is not planned in advance and may go through many changes in its evolution.
 I try to remain open to the possibility of surprise; hoping chance will work in my favour.

-My intention is that my paintings invite the viewer to gaze into them, as one would stare meditatively into a fire… extending the pauses between thoughts until even the thoughts themselves become wordless.
+On completion I love to let my eyes roam or gaze into them, as one would stare meditatively into a fire… extending the pauses between thoughts until even the thoughts themselves become wordless.

 Musica Universalis (also known as Music or Harmony of the Spheres), is an ancient philosophical concept that regards the proportions of the movements of celestial bodies—the Sun, Moon, and planets—as a form of musica.
 Rather than this "music" being thought of as audible, in the literal sense, it is usually considered as a mathematical, harmonic or religious concept.